paperbound/adnn-ecu/hdrnn/c-math.h/README.md

-# Handwritten Digit Recognizer using Neural Network
+# Handwritten Digit Recognizer using Neural Network in C

 Note that the data set is not added to repo, find it online :)